Dave Wasserman: Career

 Wasserman joined The Cook Political Report in June 2007 and is currently its senior editor for the U.S. House of Representatives.
 His work has been featured in a multitude of outlets, including The New York Times, The Wall Street Journal, The Washington Post, The Economist, Politico, and RealClearPolitics.
 Since 2008, he has served as an election night analyst for NBC News and has also provided commentary for CNN, Fox News, C-SPAN, and NPR.
 Wasserman was a contributing writer to the 2014 and 2016 editions of The Almanac of American Politics.

 Less than two months before the 2016 presidential election, Wasserman successfully predicted the possibility that Donald Trump could win the White House without winning the popular vote.
-However, he wrongly predicted "Category 2 or 3" red or Republican "hurricane" in the 2022 midterms.
+He predicted a "Category 2 or 3" red or Republican "hurricane" ahead of the 2022 midterm elections.

 In addition to predicting elections, Wasserman is known for his real-time analysis of election returns and early election calls on Twitter.
 He is known for prefacing his election calls with the catchphrase, "I've seen enough."